opentensor/TensorWiki/content/subnetworks/registration.md

 ---
-title: Registration
+## Registration
 ---
-Prior to mining TAO, miners must attain a UID slot within one of Bittensor's sub-networks via a competition called registration.
-At the time of writing, there are 1024 uids available on subnetwork 1 and 4096 on subnetwork 3.
+Prior to mining TAO, miners must attain a UID slot within one of Bittensor's sub-networks via a competition.
+This step is called registration.
+At the time of writing, there are 1024 UIDs available on Subnetwork 1 and 4096 on Subnetwork 3.

 ```bash dark
 uids